thoughtworks-jumpstart/guides/docs/introduction/application.md

 Realize that when you decide to cheat, you are ultimately cheating yourself.

-## Phone screening
+## Phone interview

+You will receive an email from us for you to book an appointment with us for a short phone interview.

-We will arrange for a phone screening with you to assess your motivations for joining the program and your level of commitment.
+This phone interview is for us to learn more about you, your motivations for joining the program, and your level of commitment.

 We will also ask you questions relating to your previous work experience and your aspirations after completing the program.